 - The amount of time a child will be spend or communicate with the other parent (formerly known as Access)

 For a confidential discussion about which arrangements would best suit you, contact Claire Naidu & Co.
-Click here for our contact details.
+Click here for the contact details.